QUIQQER/QUIQQER/README.md

 - Internal Package Management via Composer: QUIQQER integrates an internal package management system based on Composer.
   It also provides a bridge to npm and bower, giving you access to a vast number of packages for extended functionality.

-- Easy XML Module API: QUIQQER offers a simple XML module API that allows you to create and integrate XML files into your projects with ease.
-This enables seamless integration of structured data within your applications.
+- Easy XML Module API: QUIQQER offers a robust XML module API that allows you to easily build modules and plugins.
+With this API, you can define new page types, introduce custom user attributes, set up event reactions, extend user and group functionalities, and much more, providing extensive customization options for your projects.

 - Event-Based System: QUIQQER employs an event-based system, enabling you to respond to and handle events within your applications effectively.